-No. The Voter Registration office cannot accept any electronic signatures.
+NO!
+The Voter Registration office cannot accept any electronic signatures, hard signatures only.

 I moved after registration closed.
 Can I vote?

-You may go to your old polling place, one more election, where your registration may still be active.
+You may go to your old polling place, one last time, where your registration may still be active.

 Aside from the Voter Registration Office, where can I get a mail-in registration form?